Kick Out the Jams Audio Documentary

 The Amboy Dukes Live!

 Get your free copy of UEF's "Kick Out the Jams" Historic Detroit Rock & Roll Documentary - click here

 The Amboy Dukes was made up of some interesting talents.
 Ted Nugent was head and shoulders above the other guitar players in the Detroit area.
 His virtuoso talent made him stand out in a big way.
 Many Detroiters instantly have the name of Ted's song "Scottish Tea" on the tip of their tongue, after hearing just a few notes of the tune.
 Ted made an indelibly big impression on Detroit Rock and Roll fans that has not gone away.

-Also, It is notable that Dave was one of the very first recording engineers at Jimmy Hendrix's "Electric Lady" Recording Studio in New York CIty.
+Also, It is notable that Dave was one of the very first recording engineers at Jimmy Hendrix's "Electric Lady" Recording Studio in New York City.
+He worked on Hendrix's last album and also on 4 Led Zeppelin albums.
 His name is on still some of the gold records on the wall there at this date, according to the Electric Lady staff.
 He and legendary recording engineer Eddie Kramer - who was the recording engineer for Hendrix Electric Lady Land album - and Dave were instrumental in some of the early recordings out of Electric Lady Studio.

 When you listen to Ted's performance you will note what a great feel he has for the guitar and his ability to entertain.
 You might not be able to see his showmanship - his playing behind his back or with his teeth or even the lighter fluid on the guitar stuff... but his performance is absolutely outstanding and a real historical world class concert that i am privileged to share with you.